-A staff member of, or a volunteer at, an education and care service must not subject any child being educated and cared for by the service to- (a) any form of corporal punishment; or (b) any discipline that is unreasonable in the circumstances.
+A staff member of, or a volunteer (or a family day care educator) at, an education and care service must not subject any child being educated and cared for by the service to- (a) any form of corporal punishment; or (b) any discipline that is unreasonable in the circumstances.
 Penalty: \$10 000.